• FAQ

 Clubs & Athletics

-1. What clubs or athletics teams are offered at FAU High School?
+1. What clubs or athletics teams are offered at Florida Atlantic University High School?

 2. When are tryouts?